rubyforgood/homeward-tails/README.md

 rails standard:fix
 ```

-# Authorization
+## Authorization

 If you find yourself writing a conditional checking the question, "Is the user **allowed** to view/do this?" that is an authorization concern.
 Homeward Tails utilizes the gem [Action Policy](https://github.com/palkan/action_policy) as our authorization framework.
 If you are familiar with Pundit, you will see many similarities.
 If you want to learn more about authorization or have questions about how Action Policy works, [their documentation](https://actionpolicy.evilmartians.io/#/) is excellent.
 If you would like a quick onboarding to how Action Policy is used in Homeward Tails, see [our wiki page on authorization](https://github.com/rubyforgood/pet-rescue/wiki/Authorization).

-# 🔨 Tools
+## 🔨 Tools

 This [google sheets](https://docs.google.com/spreadsheets/d/1kPDeLicDu1IFkjWEXrWpwT36jtvoMVopEBiX-5L-r1A/edit?usp=sharing) contains a list of tools, their purposes, and who has access to grant permissions.

 ## 🤝 Contributing Guidelines

 Please feel free to contribute!
 Priority will be given to pull requests that address outstanding issues and have appropriate test coverage.
 Focus on issues tagged with the next milestone for higher priority.

 To contribute:

-* Identify an unassigned issue
+- Only work on one issue at a time
-* Only work on one issue at a time
+- Identify an unassigned issue
-* Request assignment of an issue by adding a comment on the issue
+- Request assignment of an issue by adding a comment on the issue
-* Fork the repo if you're not yet a contributor
+- Fork the repo if you're not yet a contributor
-* Ensure that the application runs locally in your browser.
+- Ensure that the application runs locally in your browser.
 When you run the test suite locally, it should pass
-* Create a new branch for the issue using the format `XXX-brief-description-of-feature`, where `XXX` is the issue number
+- Create a new branch for the issue using the format `XXX-brief-description-of-feature`, where `XXX` is the issue number
-* Make code changes related to the assigned issue
+- Make code changes related to the assigned issue
-* Commit locally using descriptive messages that indicate the affected parts of the application
+- Commit locally using descriptive messages that indicate the affected parts of the application
-* Add tests related to your work(most of the time)
+- Add tests related to your work(most of the time)
-* Ensure all tests pass successfully; if any fail, fix the issues causing the failures
+- Ensure all tests pass successfully; if any fail, fix the issues causing the failures
-* Make a final commit if any code changes are required
+- Make a final commit if any code changes are required
-* Push up the branch
+- Push up the branch
-* Create a pull request and fill out the description fields
+- Create a pull request and fill out the description fields
-* We like to make sure people are recognized for their contributions, so please attribute others by commenting on a pull request with
+- We like to make sure people are recognized for their contributions, so please attribute others by commenting on a pull request with

   ```
   @all-contributors
   please add @<username> for <contributions>. please add @<username> for <contributions>.
   ```

   Replace `<contributions>` with `code` or `review`

-# 📖 About
+## 📖 About

-## Ruby for Good
+### Ruby for Good

 Homeward Tails is one of many projects initiated and run by Ruby for Good.
-You can find out more about Ruby for Good at https://rubyforgood.org
+You can find out more about Ruby for Good at [https://rubyforgood.org]

-# 🌟 Core Values
+### 🌟 Core Values

 While vision is the destination, and strategy is how we'll get there, core values are what we'll use to handle times of change or uncertainty (both of which are expected, guaranteed to happen, and positive signs of growth!).

 We are committed to promoting positive culture and outcomes for all, from coders and maintainers and leads